-Following any fixed term exclusion, a reintegration meeting must take place with the parents/carers and the student and will be led by a senior member of staff.
+Following any fixed term suspension, a reintegration meeting must take place with the parents/carers and the student and will be led by a senior member of staff.

-Permanent exclusion (PEX)
+Permanent Exclusion (PEX)

-Permanent exclusions are the responsibility of the Headteacher and Local Governing Body and are issued only when necessary, in line with the Department for Education's guidance.
+Permanent exclusions are the responsibility of the Headteacher and Governance Board and are issued only when necessary, in line with the Department for Education's guidance.